peytoncordero/DRI25/command-line.md

 The metaphor that originated the term filesystem is not so clear in our lives anymore.
 This can challenge those teaching and learning about computers, as you can read in the article [File Not Found](https://www.theverge.com/22684730/students-file-folder-directory-structure-education-gen-z).
 However, as for the command line, understanding the hierarchical structure of the filesystem continues to be an essential task to be able to interact with the computer and give it commands!

-## Orienting yourself in the command line: folders
+## Orienting yourself in the command line

 We're going to try another command.
 This time it will help us to understand where we are on the computer.
 Write the following command and press enter: